autogluon/autogluon/docs/tutorials/eda/eda-auto-analyze-interaction.md

 target_col = 'Survived'
 ```

-Next we will look at missing data in the variable:
+Next we will look at missing data in the variables:

 ```{.python .input}
 import autogluon.eda.auto as auto